amugal1810/CS350-Assignment-1/README.md

 # CS350-Assignment-1
-Taylor.oz file has both 3.1 and 3.2
+Sinx and Approximate.oz file has both 3.1 and 3.2